-If you’re teaching English on your semester abroad with ILP you’ll need to bring over 1 suitcase full of teaching supplies to use in your ILP lessons (unless you're volunteering at the European orphanage) — the question is, what supplies should I bring?
+If you’re teaching English on your semester abroad with ILP you’ll need to bring at least 1 suitcase full of teaching supplies to use in your ILP lessons (unless you're volunteering at the European orphanage) — the question is, what supplies should I bring?

 Hooray!
 You’re getting ready to spend a semester volunteering in Europe or are packing your backpack up for a semester volunteering in Central America.
 It’s beyond exciting.
 Keep this in mind when you’re packing up: you’ll need to make room in your suitcase for some teaching supplies — but don’t worry, we can totally help you with that.

 What Type Of Supplies Should I Bring?

 However you don't have to bring everything on that list.
 You’ll notice a very long list of everything from dice and straws to Q-tips and scissors.
 The suggested list is just to get you started and to have something to share with your family and friends who might have items they can donate to you.
 So feel free to collect what you can, but don't worry about checking off every item.

 As a head’s up, it’s a good idea to bring lots of the “single-use” items on this list (things like construction paper, tape, glue, paper plates, and cotton balls) because one you use them, they are done, unlike a clothespins, rulers or scissors which can hang around in the supply room from semester to semester.
 Most likely, there will be a big bin of things like scissors and rulers already at the school from past volunteers (unless you're volunteering at a brand new school, then bring anything you can!).